midonet/midonet/docs/neutron_translation.md

 For other networks, cycle through the subnet's list of gateway routes and delete any routes which pass through the deleted subnet.

+For every other subnet 'sub' attached to the parent network: for every router port on 'sub', delete the route with this subnets
+       destination address leaving this router port.

 ## PORT